 Another useful tip to keep in mind for your own email marketing campaigns is that there are optimal times you should be sending your emails out.
 Subscribers are more likely to open an email if they aren’t busy at the time they receive it.
 Otherwise, they may open it later, or they may also forget about it and let it sit in their inbox indefinitely.

-Most email marketing software platforms will help you figure out which times are ideal for you to send out emails.
+Luckily, most email marketing software platforms will help you figure out which times are ideal for you to send out emails.
 Otherwise, a good rule of thumb is to send emails during hours when people in your target audience are likely to be free.

-Early mornings before people go to work, popular lunch break times, and evenings, when people get off of work, are typically the most successful times to send out out emails.
+Early mornings before people go to work, popular lunch break times, and evenings, when people get off work, are typically the most successful times to send out out emails.

 You can always use data gleaned from previous emails to make improvements on future emails.
 A/B split testing is the best way to determine which types of content resonate the best with your audience.

-Afterall, the overarching goal of your emails should be to get the right message to the right person at the right time.
+After all, the overarching goal of your emails should be to get the right message to the right person at the right time.
 It can be tricky to get all those things to line up perfectly, especially on the first try.
 That’s why A/B split testing is so important!

 What is email etiquette?
 What is not?